adityagilra/FOLLOW/README.md

         \nu_i \sum_\alpha k e_{i\alpha} (\epsilon_\alpha*\kappa)(t)
          + b_i,$
 but in v2.5.0, and perhaps in future versions too, the gain $\nu_i$ multiplies all the three terms (not bias of course).
 After learning, this results in some neurons firing at very high instantaneous rates, thus the mean firing rates of neurons using Nengo v2.5.0 is higher than when using v2.4.0, with all other parameters constant.

+You can even just use constant gain as I did for Figure 2 in the paper, to obtain lower variability in rates.

 -----